-The President shall be elected to a one-year term and may serve no more than two consecutive terms in this office.
-Other officers are elected to one-year terms and may serve up to four consecutive terms in the same office.
+Officers: The President, President-Elect, Vice-President, Recording Secretary, Corresponding Secretary and Treasurer are elected by the general membership at the annual meeting in May or June and comprise the Executive Committee along with the immediate Past-President.
+The President shall be elected to a one-year term and may serve no more than three consecutive terms in this office.
+Other officers are elected to one-year terms and may serve up to six consecutive terms in the same office.

 FUNCTIONS and DUTIES of GUILD OFFICERS